LudovicEspeel/course-object-oriented-programming-with-cpp/docs/g-inheritance/03-abstract-methods-classes-interfaces/README.md

 # Abstract classes and interfaces

-*This chapter is an early draft.
-Bit more of a slide deck*.

 * **Abstract classes** cannot be used to instantiate objects.
 * Abstract base classes are too general to create real objects: they specify only what is common among derived classes (it's a kind of foodprint).
 * Classes that can be used to instantiate objects are called **concrete classes**.